 1. How Do You Handle Office Politics?

-When job interviewers ask this question, they are trying to assess your people skills.
-No one wants an employee who doesn’t fit in with their colleagues, clients or blend into the company culture.
+When job interviewers ask this question, they try to assess your people skills.
+No one wants employees who don’t fit in with their colleagues or clients or blend into the company culture.

 Tip #1: Reflect in your answers that you are not generally an easily irritated person because that’s one of the things that the interviewers are trying to gauge.

 Tip #2: Demonstrate that when a situation of annoyance arises, you communicate and handle it with grace.

-“I try to stay as far away from office politics as I can because I find that it disturbs my performance.
-Personally, I like people and can pretty much work with anyone.
+“I try to stay as far away from office politics as possible because it disturbs my performance.
+I like people and can pretty much work with anyone.
 Plus, I do my best to follow directions and meet what is expected of me in the workplace –I find that the best course of action is to stay out of these internal battles.

-It’s rare but I get very annoyed when one person wants to take credit for something a group effort.
-I think credit should be given where it’s due, that’s how teams work.
-It’s not just unfair to people but also impacts the team efforts as well.
+It’s rare, but I get very annoyed when one person wants to take credit for something a group effort.
+Credit should be given where it’s due; that’s how teams work.
+It’s not just unfair to people but also impacts the team’s efforts.

 I believe in effective delegation.
 I assign clear roles to each member, with guidelines to ensure no one steps beyond their remit.
 Hence, the issue of someone taking undue credit does not arise on my watch”

 2. Tell Me About A Time When You Had Two Key Stakeholders With Opposing Views.
 How Did You Manage That?

-This is a very important question, and often requires a detailed answer with a real-life situation.
-This helps the employer determine how flexible, accommodating and influential your personality is and what you do when a conflict arises.
+This is an important question and often requires a detailed answer to a real-life situation.
+This helps the employer determine how flexible, accommodating, and influential your personality is and what you do when a conflict arises.

-Tip #1: Always answer in a manner that shows that you seek to understand the people, listen to them, and then come to a conclusion.
+Tip #1: Always answer in a manner that shows that you seek to understand the people, listen to them, and then conclude.

 Tip #2: Keep it positive and highlight your persuasive tactics.